dorkamotorka/ebpf-labs/labs/ebpf-maps-tutorial-3efd4617/index.md

 But we already did that in the first tutorial and it doesn't really tell us a lot about how many times certain binaries were executed.

 A more useful approach is to inspect the contents of our eBPF map directly.
-That way, we can see each key (the binary name) along with its value (the number of times it was executed).
+That way, we would see each key (the binary name) along with its value (the number of times it was executed).

 This is achieved using [bpftool](https://github.com/libbpf/bpftool).

-As this in a eBPF playground, this tool is already install and you can list the eBPF maps on your system using:
+As this in a eBPF playground, this tool is already install and you can list all the eBPF maps loaded on the system using:

 ```bash
 sudo bpftool map list